crjeder/hx711_spi/README.md

 ## Why did I write another HX711 driver?
 In multi-user / multi-tasking environments bit banging is not reliable.
 SPI on the other hand handles the timing with hardware support and is not influenced by other processes.

+## What works
+(tested on Raspberry Pi)

+- Reading results
+- Setting the mode (gain and channel)

+No scales functions (like tare weight and calibration) are implemented because I feel that's not part of a device driver.

+## TODO

+- [ ] Test on moree platforms
+- [ ] Power down
+- [ ] Reset

 ## Usage
 Use embedded-hal implementation to get SPI.
 HX711 does not use CS and SCLK.
 Make sure that it is the only device on the bus.
 Connect the SDO to the PD_SCK and SDI to DOUT of the HX711.
+SPI clock frequency has to be between 20 kHz and 5 MHz.

 ```rust
 use rppal::spi::{Spi, Bus, SlaveSelect, Mode};